What Are Hedge Fund Strategies?

 - If the trader is wrong and Hyundai outperforms Tata Motors, however, he will lose money.

-- A fund manager may go long in the 10 biotech stocks that are expected to outperform and short the 10 biotech stocks that may underperform.
+- A fund manager may go long in the ten biotech stocks expected to outperform and short the ten biotech stocks that may underperform.

-- Therefore, in such a case the gains and losses will offset each other inspite how the actual market does.
+- Therefore, in such a case, the gains and losses will offset each other despite how the actual market does.

 Consider these two companies– ABC Co. and XYZ Co.

-- Suppose ABC Co is trading at $20 per share when XYZ Co. comes along and bids $30 per share which is a 25% premium.
+- Suppose ABC Co is trading at $20 per share when XYZ Co. comes along and bids $30 per share, a 25% premium.

 - Thus the arbitrageur makes a profit of $2 per share, or a 4% gain, less the trading fees.

 - Visions Co. decides to issue a 1-year bond that has a 5% coupon rate.
-So on the first day of trading it has a par value of $1,000 and if you held it to maturity (1 year) you will have collected $50 of interest.
+So on the first day of trading, it has a par value of $1,000, and if you held it to maturity (1 year), you would have collected $50 of interest.

 - The bond is convertible to 50 shares of Vision’s common shares whenever the bondholder desires to get them converted.
 The stock price at that time was $20.

-- If Vision’s stock price rises to $25 then the convertible bondholder could exercise their conversion privilege.
+- If Vision’s stock price rises to $25, the convertible bondholder could exercise their conversion privilege.
 They can now receive 50 shares of Vision’s stock.

-- 50 shares at $25 is worth $1250.
-So if the convertible bondholder bought the bond at issue ($1000), they have now made the profit of $250.
-If instead they decide that they want to sell the bond, they could command $1250 for the bond.
+- Fifty shares at $25 are worth $1250.
+So if the convertible bondholder bought the bond at issue ($1000), they have now made a profit of $250.
+If they decide that they want to sell the bond, they could command $1250 for the bond.

 - But what if the stock price drops to $15?
 The conversion comes to $750 ($15 *50).
-If this happens you could simply never exercise your right to convert to common shares.
+If this happens, you could never exercise your right to convert to common shares.
 You can then collect the coupon payments and your original principal at maturity.

-An example could be – A news of particular company performing badly.
+An example could be – A news of a particular company performing poorly.

 In such a case, both its bond and stock prices are likely to fall heavily.
 But the stock price will fall by a greater degree for several reasons like: